Liverpool turn on the style to dismantle Galatasaray in Champions League

 Liverpool came roaring out of the blocks after the interval, Salah rolling a pass across the box for Ekitike to score in the 51st minute and two minutes later Cakir denied Salah again only for Gravenberch to net the rebound.

+"When I sat in the locker room at halftime, I was thinking we need to kill this game," Ekitike said.

+"I had my chance.
+I could have scored more tonight, to be honest, but I had my chance.
+And then I think we felt more free and yeah, Ryan scored straight away."

-Galatasaray defender Wilfried Singo put the ball into his own net but the goal was ruled out for Jeremie Frimpong's offside but Liverpool killed the tie off in the 62nd minute.
+Galatasaray defender Wilfried Singo put the ball into his own net but the goal was ruled out for Jeremie Frimpong's offside, yet Liverpool killed the tie off in the 62nd minute.

 Salah made up for his penalty miss with a sumptuous curled shot from outside the area to score his 50th Champions League goal and the Egyptian forward later hit the crossbar as Liverpool continued to show no mercy.